Chrysler Pacifica Extended Warranty: Cost, Coverage & Plans

 » LEARN: What to know about manufacturers’ extended warranties

-We were quoted between $2,700 and $3,400 for a seven-year/100,000-mile bumper-to-bumper warranty on our sample Pacifica.
-Those figures were based on a gently used 2023 model, which we used to collect quotes for both Chrysler’s “official” extended warranty plan and a couple of plans from third-party warranty companies.
+We were quoted between $1,075 at Endurance Warranty and $1,113 at olive for an extended warranty on our sample Pacifica.
+Those figures were based on a gently used 2023 model with 40,000 miles, which we used to collect quotes for both Chrysler’s “official” extended warranty plan and a couple of plans from third-party warranty companies.
 (All warranties featured a $100 deductible.)

 Extended warranty prices vary significantly — sometimes with little rhyme or reason.
 That’s why it’s important to get quotes from multiple providers and compare the results.